freejstone/CONGA/README.rst

 ``pip install Downloads/CONGA/``

-If the CONGA fodler is not in the Downloads folder, you will have to specify the path to CONGA:
+If the CONGA folder is not in the Downloads folder, you will have to specify the path to CONGA:

 ``pip install path/to/CONGA/``